unlock-protocol/docs/docs/basics/new-to-web3/using-etherscan.md

 ![contract page source code screenshot](/img/basics/etherscan-contract-page-source-code.png 'contract page source code screenshot')

 ### Reading Contracts
 Despite the name the "Read Contract" tab is not synonymous with viewing the source code.
 Instead this is the place you can view real-time information about a contract.
-What shows up here will be entirely dependant on the contract itself.
+What shows up here will be entirely dependent on the contract itself.
 Some common things you'll see might be members or balances.

 ### Interacting with Smart Contracts